 Times have changed.
 To be a professional athlete or to aspire to be a professional athlete one must be so much more dedicated and focused than a decade ago.
 Athletes must know how to manage the mind, prepare the body and organize life to optimize performance.
 Self mastery is just as important if not more than mastering the game itself.
 Evolved times call for evolved methods yet most athletes are trying to figure it out on their own…

 Athleticism is a craft that requires so much more than talent

 Being an athlete in the 21st century is an art form that consists of ONBALL and OFFBALL performance.
-We as a culture are obsessed with measuring metrics and stats but those merely represent outcomes and not the full picture.
+We as a culture are obsessed with measuring metrics and stats but those quantifiable outcomes and not the full picture.
 You may only have the ball or implement for 1-5% of the game which leaves a whole lot of space for improvement.
 OFFBALL performance is your mental and physical preparation, your intentional daily routine and what you stand for as a human being from day to day.
 These conscious systems makeup who you are, what you are capable of and how you choose to live your life.

 Winners have wins and Champions have systems

 Systems based training is sustainable and incredibly stable.
 The world’s best franchises have the best systems in place; there is no guesswork.
 Everything is intentional and constantly questioned, evaluated and improved.
 Success is not a fluke.
 It is deliberate, it is routine, it is habit, it is the little things executed perfectly while not falling victim to failure and distractions.